scalameta/semanticdb-sbt/readme.md

-  produced by sbthost-nsc. sbthost-runtime is used by applications like scalafix at *runtime*, as opposed to compile-time during creation of `.semanticdb` files.  sbthost-runtime does a best-effort of converting the emitted offset positions into range positions at "runtime" as well as to disambiguate between names at conflicting positions.
+  produced by sbthost-nsc. sbthost-runtime is used by applications like scalafix at *runtime*, as opposed to compile-time during creation of `.semanticdb` files.  sbthost-runtime does a best-effort of converting the emitted offset positions into range positions as well as to disambiguate between names at conflicting positions.